okamayana/minimum_spanning_tree/README.md

 The program takes its input in the form of a text file.
 The text file's first line is an integer, ranging from 1 to 26 inclusive, which denotes the number of vertices in the graph.
 The following lines would be rows of comma separated values which makes up a distance matrix how the vertices in the graph are connected.

-For the sake of simplicity, the vertices in the graph are assumed to be named A, B, C, D and so on, with the matrix representing them in that order, left-to-right and top-to-bottom (like in the distance matrix example shown previously).
+For the sake of simplicity, the vertices in the graph are assumed to be named A, B, C, D and so on, with the matrix representing them in that order, left-to-right and top-to-bottom.

 For example (the following input represents [this graph](http://i.imgur.com/ef5kdbx.png)):